meyfa/ts-node-test/README.md

 for any files with supported extensions (currently: `.js`, `.mjs`, `.cjs`; `.ts`, `.mts`, `.cts`).
 Then, Node's test runner will be started on all files that were found in this process.

+### Extensions

-You can also override the list of extensions by setting an environment variable (`TEST_EXTENSIONS`).
+You can override the list of extensions by setting an environment variable (`TEST_EXTENSIONS`).
+This list will then be used instead of the default extensions.
-Then, the default list of extensions will not be used during discovery and instead only listed extensions will be included.
 For example:

 ```
 TEST_EXTENSIONS=.test.ts,.test.js ts-node-test test/